jaejun-lee/Like_for_Like_Sale_Analysis/README.md

 </div>

 ## by grid search for regressive elimination of feature (Step Backward),
-15 - 20 features are appropriate to improve MSE or R2 scores.
+* 15 - 20 features are appropriate to improve MSE or R2 scores.
 However, the score does not improve from brand_code cluster method.
 The close neighbors seem not to share the same interests in target, SPOR.
 Also, the real cluster could differ dramatically because most of the brands lean toward 2 or 3 brands. location_type and region are promising, but the region's distribution is also heavily toward the south region.

-With 24 features eliminated we have an MSE of 0.878 ['Crowne Plaza Hotels and Resorts' 'Doubletree by Hilton' 'Hampton Inn'\n 'Hampton Inn and Suites' 'Home2' 'Homewood Suites' 'Independent' 'room' 'Airport' 'Interstate' 'Suburban' 'Urban' 'M' 'N' 'S' 'W']
+* By example, with 24 features eliminated from 40 features, we have an MSE of 0.878 ['Crowne Plaza Hotels and Resorts' 'Doubletree by Hilton' 'Hampton Inn'\n 'Hampton Inn and Suites' 'Home2' 'Homewood Suites' 'Independent' 'room' 'Airport' 'Interstate' 'Suburban' 'Urban' 'M' 'N' 'S' 'W']

+* I could observe location type, region, number of rooms are still survive after eliminating 24 features.
+Several brand name disappear in the features.

 | Score Metrics   |  Score       |